MiaMetni/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Bootcamp: CU-VIRT-DATA-PT-12-2023-U-LOLC-MWTH Project 2

+Efficiency reigns supreme in the ever-evolving landscape of crowdfunding platforms like Kickstarter and Indiegogo.
+With a growing array of participants and diverse campaign objectives, the need for streamlined processes has never been more apparent.

+In November of 2023, I embarked on a project in collaboration with Columbia University to explore this dynamic terrain.
+My objective was to enhance operational efficiency in various domains by providing an enriched understanding of crowdfunding dynamics.

+In order to arrive at this understanding, I analyzed over a thousand campaign projects to uncover correlations between strategies and success metrics.
+Additionally, I tested the efficacy of my data collection and analysis methods by modernizing a rural town's vote-counting process using VBA scripting on Excel.

+## Project Overview
-For this project, an ETL (Extract, Transform, Load) pipeline was built to load and process crowdfunding data from Excel files into a relational database.
-The ETL (Extract, Transform, Load) pipeline was built using Python and Pandas; the data extraction, transformation, and cleaning involved Python, Pandas, and PostgreSQL.
+This project involves building an ETL (Extract, Transform, Load) pipeline to load and process crowdfunding data from Excel files into a relational database.
+The pipeline is constructed using Python and Pandas for data extraction and transformation, and PostgreSQL for data storage.

+## Significance
+Crowdfunding has become a crucial way for entrepreneurs, artists, and innovators to fund their projects.
+By analyzing crowdfunding data, valuable insights can be gained into successful campaigns, funding trends, and market interests.
+This project demonstrates the practical application of ETL processes to manage and analyze such data, making it a valuable exercise in data engineering and data analysis.
+The skills developed through this project are essential for handling real-world data and converting it into actionable insights.

-## Project
+## Project Components
-The data is extracted and processed.
-Four CSV files were used to build an entity relationship diagram (ERD) and a table schema.
-The CSV files were then added to a PostgreSQL database.
+The project consists of the following main components:
+1. Data Extraction and Transformation:
+   * Extract data from Excel files.
+   * Transform and clean the data using Python and Pandas.
+2. Data Storage:
+   * Build an Entity Relationship Diagram (ERD) and table schema.
+   * Load the data into a PostgreSQL database.

 ## Instructions
 The instructions for this mini project are divided into the following subsections: